hazelcast/hazelcast-reference-manual/src/JCache-NearCache.md

 - `hazelcast.cache.invalidation.batch.size`: Maximum number of cache invalidation events to be drained and sent to the event listeners in a batch.
 The default value is `100`.
 - `hazelcast.cache.invalidation.batchfrequency.seconds`: Cache invalidation event batch sending frequency in seconds.
 When event size does not reach to `hazelcast.cache.invalidation.batch.size` in the given time period, those events are gathered into a batch and sent to the target.
 The default value is `10` seconds.

-So if there are so many clients or so many mutating operations, batching should remain enabled and the batch size should be configured with the `hazelcast.cache.invalidation.batch.size` system property to a suitable value.
+So if there are many clients or many mutating operations, batching should remain enabled and the batch size should be configured with the `hazelcast.cache.invalidation.batch.size` system property to a suitable value.

 #### JCache Near Cache Expiration